A Foundation-only Building Permit allows you to lay foundations before you get a Building Permit for the entire structure. It is optional.

 Any property owner or their authorized agent can apply.
 Authorized agents may include:

 - Licensed expediter

-  Application must include the complete scope of work and current owner information.
+Apply for this permit using a Building Permit application.
+The application must include the complete scope of work and current owner information.

 - If the property was recently sold, submit a copy of the settlement sheet or deed with the application.